Localization algebras and deformations of Koszul algebras

-{ \bf Localization algebras and deformations of Koszul algebras} \\ {\bf Tom Braden}\footnote{Supported by NSA grant H98230-08-1-0097.}\\ Department of Mathematics and Statistics, University of Massachusetts, Amherst, MA 01003 \\ {\bf Anthony Licata}\\ Department of Mathematics, Stanford University, Palo Alto, CA 94305 \\ {\bf Christopher Phan}\\ Department of Mathematics, University of Oregon, Eugene, OR 97403 \\ {\bf Nicholas Proudfoot}\footnote{Supported by NSF grant DMS-0201823.}\\ Department of Mathematics, University of Oregon, Eugene, OR 97403 \\ {\bf Ben Webster}\footnote{Supported by an NSF Postdoctoral Research Fellowship.}\\ Department of Mathematics, Massachusetts Institute of Technology, Cambridge, MA, 02139 \\ { \begin{quote} {\em Abstract.} We show that the center of a flat graded deformation of a standard Koszul algebra $A$ behaves in many ways like the torus-equivariant cohomology ring of an algebraic variety with finite fixed-point set.
+{ \bf Localization algebras and deformations of Koszul algebras} \\ {\bf Tom Braden}\footnote{Supported by NSA grant H98230-08-1-0097.}\\ Department of Mathematics and Statistics, University of Massachusetts, Amherst, MA 01003 \\ {\bf Anthony Licata}\\ Department of Mathematics, Stanford University, Palo Alto, CA 94305 \\ {\bf Christopher Phan}\\ Department of Mathematics, Bucknell University, Lewisburg, PA \\ {\bf Nicholas Proudfoot}\footnote{Supported by NSF grants DMS-0738335 and DMS-0950383.}\\ Department of Mathematics, University of Oregon, Eugene, OR 97403 \\ {\bf Ben Webster}\footnote{Supported by an NSF Postdoctoral Research Fellowship and by NSA grant H98230-10-1-0199.}\\ Department of Mathematics, University of Oregon, Eugene, OR 97403 \\ { \begin{quote} {\em Abstract.} We show that the center of a flat graded deformation of a standard Koszul algebra $A$ behaves in many ways like the torus-equivariant cohomology ring of an algebraic variety with finite fixed-point set.
 In particular, the center of $A$ acts by characters on the deformed standard modules, providing a ``localization map."
 We construct a universal graded deformation of $A$, and show that the spectrum of its center is supported on a certain arrangement of hyperplanes which is orthogonal to the arrangement coming from the algebra Koszul dual to $A$.
 This is an algebraic version of a duality discovered by Goresky and MacPherson between the equivariant cohomology rings of partial flag varieties and Springer fibers; we recover and generalize their result by showing that the center of the universal deformation for the ring governing a block of parabolic category $\cO$ for $\mathfrak{gl}_n$ is isomorphic to the equivariant cohomology of a Spaltenstein variety.
 We also identify the center of the deformed version of the ``category $\cO$" of a hyperplane arrangement (defined by the authors in a previous paper) with the equivariant cohomology of a hypertoric variety. \end{quote} }

 \begin{spacing}{1.2}